 Keeping your toddler hydrated and well-fed is crucial for maintaining their energy and mood.
 Bring refillable water bottles and pack plenty of snacks to keep them satisfied throughout the day.
 Disney World caters to its young guests, offering a range of snacking and dining options.
 From easily accessible snack carts scattered throughout the parks to restaurants with kid-friendly menus, you’ll find plenty of options to keep your toddler satisfied.

-Utilize the Disney Genie Service
+Utilize the My Disney Experience App

 Be Prepared for Meltdowns